Employment Relate Security (ERS) filing deadline approach – considerations for Carried Interest holders

-This would also include carry acquired by salaried members and sometimes by members of a partnership who hold directorships with other entities in the group/fund structure (such as the director of a portfolio company).
-This means the range of people within the ERS regime is often wider than it may at first seem.
+This means that Carried Interest (and also the right to acquire co-investment) issued to employees or directors of a fund manager or investment advisers are generally treated as ERS.
+This would also include Carry acquired by salaried members and can include members of a partnership who hold directorships with other entities in the group/fund structure (such as the director of a portfolio company).
+As such, the scope of people within the ERS regime is often wider than people initially consider.

 What needs to be reported?